wasserman-group/n2v/docs/first_steps.rst

 **First Steps**
 ===============

-This page details how to get started with n2v.
+This page details how to get started with *n2v*.
-I'll show you how to do things in n2v

 *n2v* allows you to perform density-to-potential inversions.
 By default, we interface our package with the package Psi4.
-Thus it is a good idea to become familiarized with it and it's python interface.
+It is a good idea to become familiarized with it and it's python interface.

 The first need we need to make a calculation is to obtain a target density.
 Let